berzerk0/GitPage/CTF-Writeups/Optimum-HTB.md

 ## 7. Trying Out the Privesc Module and the System Flag

-Let's load it up and give it a whirl.
+oad it up and give it a whirl.

 * `use exploit/windows/local/ms16_032_secondary_logon_handle_privesc`
 * `show options` to see what parameters we need to set